 Canadians can find plenty of information about CBD’s health benefits, but less so when it comes to proper CBD oil dosage.
 That’s simply because research on CBD began so recently that more research is needed to find out what optimal doses are.
 Your CBD dose could be different depending on what you’re treating.
 The same dose that treats chronic pain may not be effective for insomnia, anxiety, epilepsy or the myriad of other conditions we’re discovering CBD can help you with.
 Doses will also vary according to your weight and your natural tolerance to CBD.

 Full Disclosure: Linked products in this article point to items for sale in our shop.
 You’ll also find helpful product recommendations at the end of the article.

-Can a different CBD oil dosage affect me differently?
+Will a different CBD oil dosage result in different effects?

 Yes!
 Part of the reason different ailments are affected differently by CBD is because CBD can bind to many different kinds of receptors in the body—over 65 in fact!
 At low doses, CBD binds with the receptors it has the highest affinity for.
 At higher doses those receptors get saturated and the excess CBD moves on to interact with other receptor systems, causing different effects.

 Two important things to remember when using CBD is that CBD’s bioavailability changes depending on how you consume it, and that CBD is biphasic.